SharkUncle/deep-abyss/opencve.md

 ```

-So like always, the code from the know LLM need to be check first.
+So, like always the code from the know LLM need to be check first.
 I leave it here for another of my own project, I will test it later.
 Without promises.

 https://docs.opencve.io/v1/api/